-Introduction to R Programming for Data Science and Machine Learning
+Introduction to Python and R Programming for Data Science and Machine Learning

 Data science is an exciting discipline, which leverages Machine Learning and Artificial Intelligence to enable decision makers to turn raw data into understanding, insight and actionable options.
 With the enormous volume and variety of data being created and collected daily, Data Science is one of today’s fastest-growing and critically important fields for businesses, organizations and government.
 Data Scientists are in demand by both industry and the public sector with robust job growth expected well into the next decade.